llrs/TFM/TNF_AH/README.md

 # Note

-As part of the TFM repository, and of my thesis I am working on this data.
+I am working on this data as part of my TFM on a subtree.